fivosts/Chord-DHT/README.md

 Requests.txt is an example document with sequential commands that can be inserted directly to the program.

-<i>This distributed database emulator was created as an assignment in academic course "Distributed Systems"</i>
+<i>This distributed database emulator was created as a term project in academic course "Distributed Systems"</i>